Yom-Tov Lipmann-Muhlhausen

-Yom-Tov Lipmann ben Solomon Muhlhausen (Hebrew: יום טוב ליפמן מילהאוזן) was a controversial Talmudist, kabalist and philosopher of the 14th and 15th centuries (birth date unknown, died later than 1420).
+Yom-Tov Lipmann ben Solomon Mühlhausen (יום טוב ליפמן מילהאוזן) was a controversial Talmudist, Kabbalist and Jewish philosopher of the 14th and 15th centuries (birth date unknown, died later than 1420).
 His religious and scholarly career and influence spanned the Jewish communities of Bohemia, Poland, Austria and various parts of Germany, and his dispute with the principles of Christianity left a lasting imprint on the relations between Christianity and Judaism.

 Biography

 There is no comprehensive account of his life and career, which must be reconstructed from fragmentary references.
-According to Stephan Bodecker, Bishop of Brandenburg, who wrote a refutation of Lipmann's Sefer HaNitzachon, Lipmann lived at Kraków.
-But Naphtali Hirsch Treves, in the introduction to his Siddur, calls him "Lipmann Mülhausen of Prague", adding that he lived in the part of the town called "Wyschigrod."
-Manuscript No. 223 in the Halberstam collection contains a document issued at Prague in 1413 and signed by Lipmann Mülhausen, as dayyan.
+According to Stephan Bodecker, Bishop of Brandenburg, who wrote a refutation of Lipmann's Sefer Nitzachon, Lipmann lived at Kraków.
+Naphtali Hirsch Treves, in the introduction to his Siddur, calls him "Lipmann Mülhausen of Prague", adding that he lived in the part of the town called "Wyschigrod."
+Manuscript No. 223 in the Halberstam collection contains a document issued at Prague in 1413 and signed by Lipmann Mülhausen as dayyan.

-Yom-Tov was his religious given name, Lipmann was his secular given name, one of the traditional Ashkenazic vernacular equivalents for Yom-Tov, while his last name represents a nickname indicating the origin of either him or his ancestors from the town of Mühlhausen, in Thuringia.
+Yom-Tov was his religious given name, Lipmann was his secular given name, one of the traditional Ashkenazic vernacular equivalents for Yom-Tov, while his last name is a nickname indicating his or his ancestors' origin from the town of Mühlhausen, in Thuringia.

-It is seen from his Sefer HaNitzachon that, besides his rabbinical studies, Lipmann occupied himself with the study of the Bible, that he was acquainted with Karaite literature, that he read the New Testament, and that he knew Latin.
+It is seen from his Sefer Nitzachon that, besides his rabbinical studies, Lipmann occupied himself with the study of the Hebrew Bible, that he was acquainted with Karaite literature, that he read the New Testament, and that he knew Latin.
 His authority in rabbinical matters is shown by his circular to the rabbis warning them against the use of any shofar not made of a ram's horn.
 There are also responsa addressed to him by Jacob ben Moses Mölln, and Israel Isserlein mentions him as one of five scholars who met at Erfurt.

 On 16 August 1399, Lipmann and many other Jews were thrown into prison at the instigation of a converted Jew named Peter, who accused them of insulting Christianity in their works.
-Lipmann was ordered to justify himself, but while he brilliantly refuted Peter's accusations, as a result of the charges seventy-seven Jews were martyred on 22 August 1400, and three more, by fire, on 11 September 1400.
-Of the accused Lipmann alone escaped death.
+Lipmann was ordered to justify himself, but while he brilliantly refuted Peter's accusations, as a result of the charges, seventy-seven Jews were martyred on 22 August 1400, and three more, by fire, on 11 September 1400.
+Of the accused, Lipmann alone escaped death.